shacharcohen7/PrestaShop/README.md

 ## How we tested
 [Cucumber](https://cucumber.io/), a behavior-driven testing framework.

-Each of the testing methods is elaborated in its own directory.

 ## Results
 We conducted tests using Cucumber and Selenium.
 The generated test suites covered the primary interactions of the selected user stories.
 The tests are documented in the corresponding directories.